 Statements and Weekly Columns of Archbishop Chaput

 Statement of Archbishop Charles J. Chaput, O.F.M.
-Cap. on the Death of Cardinal Edward M. Egan, Archbishop Emeritus of New York
+Cap. on the Death of Cardinal Francis E. George, OMI Archbishop Emeritus of Chicago

-I was deeply saddened yesterday to learn of the death of Cardinal Edward M. Egan, Archbishop Emeritus of New York.
+I was deeply saddened today to learn of the death of Cardinal Francis E. George, Archbishop Emeritus of Chicago.